 Usually we will talk so I can get to know the student and their goals.
 Then I'd like to hear something so I can get a sense of their current level.
 Further to that, I like to start right away on some new music, something simple so we can work on sound, rhythm, and phrasing.
 From there we continue per the student's interest and expand our repertoire.

-I graduated with a BA from the Juilliard School, and have studied classically with William Daghlian and Madeline Bruser.
+I graduated from the Juilliard School for jazz improvisation, and continue to study classically with master teacher William Daghlian.
 I've studied jazz and improvisation with David Liebman, Phil Markowitz, Fred Hersch, Kenny Barron, and Frank Kimbrough.
-I studied composition with Kendall Briggs.
+I study composition with Kendall Briggs.

-My standard rate for my studio in Chelsea is $60 an hour, or $40 per half-hour.
+My standard rate for my studio in Chelsea is $80 an hour, or $50 per half-hour.
 If students have particular needs that is something we can discuss.

-I grew up in a family of music, and took on some of my mother's students when her schedule filled up.
+I grew up in a musical family, and took on some of my mother's students when her schedule filled up.
 Then upon moving to New York I worked with a number of students while studying at Juilliard.

-All ages, beginner through intermediate-advanced.
+All ages, beginners through advanced.
 I teach classical, jazz, and composition.

 Its not enough that the teacher play well.
 Some are gifted with the insight to guide others and some are not.
-Find someone who you are comfortable with, seems organized philosophically, and has a gift for communicating sound and feeling.
+Find someone who instills faith in you and truly believes in the power and necessity of music.